What is Lung Cancer

 Small cell lung cancer: treated with chemotherapy because surgery cannot be done as the cancer is diagnosed when it has already spread

-Non small cell lung cancer: treated with surgery radiotherapy as well as chemotherapy or combination according to the stage of cancer
+Non-small cell lung cancer: treated with surgery radiotherapy as well as chemotherapy or combination according to the stage of cancer

 Surgery: if the cancer is in stage 1 and 2 and has not metastasized it is possible to cure by surgically removing the tumor and the lymph nodes.
 Surgery is carried by a thoracic margin and a negative margin of tissue is created around the tumor.
 Surgery can be curative or palliative.
 Surgery has side effects like pain and infection.

 Chemotherapy: utilizes strong chemicals that interfere with cell divisions process damaging protein or DNA so that cancer cells will commit suicide.
-It is considered systemic because its medicine travel throughout the entire body killing the original tumor cells as well as cancer cells that have spread.
+It is considered systemic because its medicine travels throughout the entire body killing the original tumor cells as well as cancer cells that have spread.

 Also given as adjuvant therapy.

-Several side effects-nausea and vomiting appetite loss, diarrhea, hair loss, infection bleeding and mouth sores.
+Several side effects-nausea and vomiting appetite loss, diarrhea, hair loss, infection bleeding, and mouth sores.